bradencarlson/sage-jupyter/Installation/sage-installation.md

 The installation process for MacOS users is very similar to the installation process for Windows users.
 Navigate to the Github repository [SageMath MacOS Releases](https://github.com/3-manifolds/Sage_macOS/releases) to download the latest release of Sage.
 Once the file has finished downloading, you can run it to install sage onto you machine.

-Similar instruction can be found on the site where teh installation file is available for download.
+Similar instructions can be found on the site where the installation file is available for download.